 - Rating lodging accommodations while traveling

-- Travel necessities, such as insurance, VPN, etc.
+- Travel necessities, such as insurance, VPNs (important for going around geo-blocked content), etc.

 - Transportation in different countries/cities (from South America to Asia and the whole world)